imanghafoori1/laravel-nullable/README.md

 ```
 Now it Only returns a single Nullable type, no matter what :)

-Sfter this change, no one can have access to the real meat of your repo (in this case $user object) unless he/she gives a way to handle the `null` case.
+After this change, no one can have access to the real meat of your repo (in this case User object) unless he/she gives a way to handle the `null` case.
+No `if(is_null())` is required, No exception handling is required.

+Remember PHP does not force us to write that if, and we as humen always tend to forget it.

 And that makes a differnce !
 Before it was easy to forget, but it is impossible to continue if you forget !!!